 - Select Save.

-A successful save will display a pop-up containing the API credentials that your app will need to run authenticated requests – your Client ID and Access Token.
+A successful save will display a pop-up containing an Access Token.
+Your app will need this credential to run authenticated requests.
 A

 To get started making requests, see API Requests.